hexarc-software/RawQuery/readme.md

             Logical.ForIn("Day", Format.List("[1]", "[2]", "[3]", "[4]", "[5]"))),
         "pvt");

-//Perform query and print the output.
+//Perform the query and print the output.
 //It may vary for different ORM and other libraries that support raw queries. using (var connection = new SqlConnection(connectionStirng)) {